Last Updated on December 23, 2022 by Janine

 The following list is by no means exhaustive, but I wanted to share some of the traditions that travelers may notice or be interested in while visiting Mexico.
 I’ve included them in chronological order, so you can scroll through the list to locate the holidays corresponding to when you’ll be in Mexico.

-Over the past few years, I’ve experienced most of these events in one way or another, but the true meaning of each one wasn’t necessarily clear to me at the time.
+Throughout my time living in Mexico, I experienced most of these events in one way or another, but the true meaning of each one wasn’t necessarily clear to me at the time.
 I still have a lot to learn.

 Who knows, maybe you’ll be planning your next Mexico bucket list adventure around one of these events!